 “They shrink!” she laughs lightly, with a shrug.
 “Think about it: If you’re going from wearing practically nothing on your ears to wearing 2 carat studs, of course it feels over the top at first.
 But you eventually get used to it and then they might seem too small.
 I always say, go a little bigger.”

 Which brings us to the pair of 3 carat Ashoka studs sitting before me, begging to be caressed.
-The Ashoka cut is a Goldberg original.
+The Ashoka cut diamond is a Goldberg original.
 It’s essentially a modified cushion-cut, with a rectangular shape and rounded corners.
 Its 62 facets can help a stone appear larger than it is, but, given the length that’s required for an Ashoka, they are rare.

-She informs me of the price tag and I nod slowly, so as not to disturb them, or risk dropping one then helplessly watching it fall through an imagined crack… But, to get serious again, they are divine, with a vintage air to them which attracts many an Ashoka fan.
+She informs me of the price tag and I nod slowly, so as not to disturb them, or risk dropping one then helplessly watching it fall through an imagined crack… But, to get serious again, they are divine, with a vintage style to them which attracts many an Ashoka fan.

 “What’s on your ear?”
 I ask.
-Eve is wearing what appears to be three Ashoka diamonds floating up her ear.
+Eve is wearing what appears to be three Ashoka cut diamonds floating up her ear.

 “Oh, these are fun,” she says as she reaches up and easily removes the stones in one gesture, revealing that they are attached to each other by a wire, held on her ear by a discreet clip.